2020 Influenza Immunisation Program

 - chronic respiratory conditions, including severe asthma

-- chronic neurological conditions that impact on respiratory function, including hereditary and degenerative central nervous system diseases
+- chronic neurological conditions that impact on respiratory function, including hereditary and degenerative central nervous system diseases and seizure disorders

 - diabetes and other metabolic disorders